MicrosoftDocs/fabric-docs/docs/workload-development-kit/workload-environment.md

 During the development cycle, testing a workload on a nonproduction tenant can be done in two modes, local (devmode) and cloud mode (tenant mode).

 ### Limits
-The following limitations apply to all types of NuGet packages, both in development mode and cloud mode:
+The following limits apply to all types of NuGet packages, both in development mode and cloud mode:
 - Only `BE` and `FE` subfolders are permitted.
 Any other subfolders or files located outside these folders will result in an upload error.
 - The `BE` folder accepts only `.xml` files.
 Any other file type will result in an upload error.
 - A maximum of 10 item files is allowed, meaning the `BE` folder can contain one `WorkloaManifest.xml` and up to 10 `Item.xml` files.
 Having more than 10 item files in the folder will result in an upload error.